analogdevicesinc/documentation/docs/learning/tools_for_prec_wb/index.rst

 extracting information from arrays of samples that are correlated with each other in some way.
 AC performance metrics such as signal to noise ratio and total harmonic distortion extracted from a Fourier transform of the data **will** be considered.
-Even if the end applicaiton does not involve sinewaves, these metrics are almost always a useful indicator of performance.
+Even if the end application does not involve sine waves, these metrics are almost always a useful indicator of performance.

-An important point is that sample jitter is important for the “wideband” aspects of these applications.
+An important point is that sample jitter is important for the "wideband" aspects of these applications.
 If you are measuring signal to noise ratio, the Signal to Noise ratio (SNR) can be no greater than:

 :math:`SNR <= -20 * log(2*pi*f\_{IN}*t\_{j})`

-where:

-- :math:`f\_{IN}` is the analog input frequency in Hz

-- :math:`t\_{j}` is the RMS jitter in seconds RMS

-where:
+Where:
 :math:`f_{IN}` is the analog input frequency in Hz :math:`t_{j}` is the RMS jitter in seconds RMS